Jorge Soler Player Props: Marlins vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins had a 3.98 team ERA that ranked 19th among all MLB pitching staffs.
+- The Twins' 3.98 team ERA ranked 19th among all MLB pitching staffs.

-- The Twins gave up 184 total home runs last season (1.1 per game) to rank 21st in baseball.
+- The Twins surrendered 184 total home runs last season (1.1 per game) to rank 21st in baseball.

-- Mahle will make his first start of the season for the Twins.
+- Maeda gets the call to start for the Twins, his first of the season.

-- The 28-year-old right-hander started and threw two innings when he last appeared Saturday, Sept.
-3 against the Chicago White Sox.
+- The 34-year-old right-hander makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.